Misza13/carrot/README.md

 Similarly to `install`, you must explicitly allow `--downgrade` if you want older versions of mods to be installed.
 However, unlike during installation, the equivalent of `--upgrade` is "always on".

+#### Enabled/disabled mods

+Carrot does not store the enabled/disabled status of mods in `mods.json` and only looks at the file's name to determine the status.
+This way, it should be compatible with other mod managers such as MultiMC which use the standard convention of disabling mods by appending `.disabled` to their file names.

+When installing/updating mods, Carrot will preserve the status, i.e. a disabled mod will remain disabled after an update and you have to enable it manually.